1964 in the Vietnam War: July

 In a speech in the Senate, Senator Frank Church said he could not understand how "25,000 hardcore Viet Cong" could "thwart the American-backed South Vietnamese government."
 The VC were being supplied by men with packs on their back traversing jungle trails, while the U.S. was sending shiploads of equipment and hundreds of millions of dollars to South Vietnam every year.
 Church also opposed widening the war by bombing North Vietnam.
 "Expanding the war is not getting out ...
 It is getting further in."
 This was Church's first public declaration of concern about the trajectory of the war.

+The VC ambushed a CIDG column that was trying to open the road between the Ban Me Thuot and Buon Brieng special forces camps in Darlac Province.
+The VC killed one US Special Forces soldier and 59 CIDG soldiers and wounded 17 and captured more than 80 weapons.